Deep low-frequency radio observations of Abell 2256 II: The ultra-steep spectrum radio halo: Results: Radio and X-ray morphology

 A distinct morphological structure is an arc-shaped wedge (see Fig.\,\ref{low_res}) at the north east of the cluster, first reported by \cite{Owen2014} at 1-2\,GHz.
 No feature is detected in {\it Chandra} or {\it XMM-Newton} X-ray images \citep{Ge2020} at this location.
 The arc-shaped feature is apparently connected to the large relic, the central halo emission, and the source F. On the basis of only the visual appearance, whether the connection between these features is real or just in projection is not obvious.
 We note that the wedge arc is very likely associated with the halo, as discussed later in Sect.\,\ref{radio-versus-xray}, therefore in the remainder of the paper this region is considered as part of the halo emission.

 There is a linear structure, labeled AI in Fig.\,\ref{low_res}, to the southeast of the cluster.
 It is located at a projected distance of about 1~Mpc from the cluster center and was previously detected by \cite{vanWeeren2009a} and \cite{Intema2009}.
 We do not find any optical counterpart for this source.
 At 350\,MHz, the LAS of the source is 403\arcsec corresponding to a physical size of 455\,kpc at the cluster redshift.
 We measure a flux density of $4.3\pm0.2\,\rm mJy$ at 675\,MHz.
 The source is not detected at 1-2\,GHz and its overall spectrum is curved.
-We obtained a radio power of $P_{\rm 1.5 GHz\,MHz}=3.7\times10^{22}\,\rm W\,Hz^{-1}$ using the spectral index of $-1.9$ between 350 and 675\,MHz.
-In the relation of radio power versus LLS of known radio relics \citep[e.g.,][]{vanWeeren2017a}, the source AI falls into the group of elongated relics.
-However, no shock is detected at that location in X-rays.
+We obtained a radio power of $P_{\rm 1.5 \,GHz}=3.7\times10^{22}\,\rm W\,Hz^{-1}$ using the spectral index of $-1.9$ between 350 and 675\,MHz.